 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted skill description that follows best practices closely.
-It uses third person voice, lists specific concrete capabilities, includes a clear 'Use when' clause with natural trigger terms, and occupies a distinct niche.
-The description is concise yet comprehensive, covering both the actions performed and the scenarios that should trigger its selection.
+It uses third person voice, lists specific concrete capabilities, includes an explicit 'Use when' clause with natural trigger terms, and occupies a clearly distinct niche.
+The description is concise yet comprehensive, covering both the what and when effectively.

 | Dimension | Reasoning | Score |